sylefeb/Silice/learn-silice/classroom/soc_wave_player/README.md

 - Add the ULX3S audio output to the SOC (*), memory map it, add `sound.c` to firmware.
 Write a `test_audio.c` firmware playing a few tones.
 - (`Question_Streaming`) Implement hardware support for audio streaming, and play tracks from the sdcard! (see `test_audio_stream_hrdw` for the firmware).
 - (`Question_PWM`) To improve sound quality implement a hardware audio PWM ([what's the idea?](https://electronics.stackexchange.com/questions/239442/audio-using-pwm-what-is-the-principle-behind-it)).
+Note that I got best results with the PWM between 0 and 1 on the 4 bits audio output (hence using a single bit of the DAC, and considering all 8 sample bits as fractional part).
 - Use FAT32 to display file names in menu, see [`void fl_listdirectory(const char *path)`](firmware/fat_io_lib/src/fat_filelib.c).
 - Make it sound and look good.
 - Use 16 bits audio samples (beware that export will most likely be signed PCM, which will need adjustment hardware side).